 For deeper colors, apply a second coat of ink or paint to the section after the first coat has dried.

-To Create Marbled Glass - apply a small patch of opaque white glaze to the area you wish to marble, then apply small patches of color and stroke them through the white glaze with a blunt toothpick or pin.
+To Create Marbled Glass - Apply a small patch of opaque white glaze to the area you wish to marble, then apply small patches of color and stroke them through the white glaze with a blunt toothpick or pin.
 Use the toothpick to move the marbled glaze to the edges of the fill area to completely cover it.
-Allow to dry (opaque white glaze pens seem transparent until they dry)
+Allow it to dry (opaque white glaze pens seem transparent until they dry).

 06 of 07